How to Repurpose Old Saw Blades Into Garden Tools

 Blade condition

-- No severe cracks.
-Cracks can propagate during grinding or welding.
+- Choose a blade with no severe cracks.
+Cracks can spread during grinding, welding, or hard use.

-- Not heavily rusted.
-Light surface rust is usually fine after cleaning, but pitting can weaken the tool.
+- Avoid heavy rust or deep pitting.
+Light surface rust usually cleans off, but pitting can weaken the tool.

 Steel type and hardness